manmarriverty/qa-home-assignment/README.md

 ```csharp
 ^((?:[A-Za-z]+ ?){1,3})$
 ```
-However the single leading space or multiple trailing spaces are not allowed.
+However the single/multiple leading space or multiple trailing spaces are not allowed.
 Probably not a major issue, but might be worth discussing with the team.

 ### ValidateNumber method in CardValidationService.cs

-- All validation checks (against Visa, Mastercard and American Express) are for regex format only, consider adding a check for Luhn validity on backend https://en.wikipedia.org/wiki/Luhn_algorithm.
+- All validation checks (against Visa, Mastercard and American Express) are for regex format only, should consider adding a check for Luhn validity on backend https://en.wikipedia.org/wiki/Luhn_algorithm.
-This would lower the load on card processing service, when incorrect card number lands on it.
+This would lower the load on card processing service, and limit the amount of incorrect card validations.

 ## Misc